Chenyt-Dev/coding/Meta_high_frequency.md

 ### 543. Diameter of Binary Tree
 * Search in each node, calc the diameter for each node, return the depth of that node.

+### 938. Range Sum of BST
+* Used recursive way.
+Each solution has similar idea.
+Need to stop if the current node equals one of the boundries.